To develop your dog!

 Should We Dominate Our Dog Who Protects Resources?

-No, do not try to dominate a dog.
+No, do not try to dominate or intimidate a dog.
 Trying to show him who is the “alpha” interferes with learning.
 The theory of dominance between humans and dogs does not exist.
 Moreover, it has been debunked for several years by the same person who made the theory.

 Being dominant is not a character trait.
 Rather, it is a term used to describe the relationship between animals.
 It is a relationship that does not require the use of force.
 This reduces the potential for conflict to ensure the safety and survival of the group.